MohsenDehghankar/flutter_webrtc_client/README.md

 user=my_username:my_password
 lt-cred-mech
 ```
- - otherwise, use your server's IP in 'external-ip'
+ - otherwise, use your server's public IP in 'external-ip' and 'listening-ip'

  ### config Signaling server
   - make these changes in flutter_webrtc_server/configs/config.ini